Eastern Michigan Writing Project

 A family at one of our Family Writing Series.

-Teachers from all subject areas and disciplines, grades K-college, will be invited to attend the EMWP Summer Institute: Initiatives in Writing 2021.
+Teachers from all subject areas and disciplines, grades K-college, are invited to attend the EMWP Summer Institute: Initiatives in Writing 2021.
 Also included is a pre-institute meeting in the spring and two post-institute meetings in fall 2021.
-We will post the Summer Institute 2021 flier after the start of the new year.
+Participants may earn up to 73 SCECHs.
+Registration is now open!

 Launched in the mid-1980s, the Eastern Michigan Writing Project (EMWP) is one of 11 sites of the National Writing Projects of Michigan and one of more than 200 sites of the National Writing Project.
 The EMWP seeks to improve student writing and thinking by improving the teaching of writing, provide professional development programs for classroom teachers and expand the professional roles of teachers.